saichethansingu/Teaching_Machines-aka-Machine_Learning/README.md

 # Teachingmachines
-Machine learning algorithms on Classification, Regression and Random forest
+Performed Data Mining and Machine Learning using various algorithms like Linear Regression, Random Forest, Naive Bayes and Logistic.